 Costs associated with reserved employee parking spots are subject to UBI inclusion.
 In addition, costs associated with a lot used primarily for employee parking also are subject to UBI inclusion.

 In situations where the employer owns or leases a lot that is used for employee parking, IRS Notice 2018-99 provides a 4-step approach to determine UBI –

-- For all other remaining parking spots, the organization must determine the primary usage (i.e., use by employees or use by the public).
+- For all remaining parking spots, an organization must determine the primary usage (i.e., use by employees or use by the public).
 If the primary use (more than 50%) is by the public, there is no further UBI.
 If the primary use is by the organization’s employees, additional steps must be made to calculate UBI.
 Note, under the Notice, primary use should be tested during the normal hours of the exempt organization’s activities.
 If usage varies significantly at different times, the organization may use any reasonable method to determine the average use for purposes of the primary use test.
 The general public includes customers, patients, visitors, students and others, but would not include any independent contractors.

 - Calculate the costs allocable to parking spaces reserved for nonemployees.
 The costs associated with such parking spots are excluded from UBI.

 - Determine the remaining use and allocate the remaining costs.
 If the taxpayer completes Steps 1-3 in the methodology above and has any remaining parking expenses not specifically categorized as deductible or nondeductible, the taxpayer must reasonably determine the employee use of the remaining parking spots during the normal hours of the exempt organization’s activities on a typical day and the related expenses allocable to employee parking spots.
 Methods to determine employee use of the remaining parking spots may include specifically identifying the number of employee spots based on actual or estimated usage.
 Actual or estimated usage may be based on the number of spots, the number of employees, the hours of use, or other measures.